Train a custom model using the Sample Labeling tool

 - The list of tags, and the estimated accuracy per tag.

 After training finishes, examine the Average Accuracy value.
-If it's low, you should add more input documents and repeat the steps above.
-The documents you've already labeled will remain in the project index.
+If it's low, you should add more input documents and repeat the labeling steps.
+The documents you've already labeled remain in the project index.